 or Yerushalayim in Hebrew.
 Jerusalem

-When still under the direct rule and dominion of Malchi-Tzedek that place embodied the fullness of perfection, hence “Shalem”, but later on when it came under a different sort of rule and authority it was no longer in its perfect state, and therefore became the “heritage of peace-perfection-fullness”, awaiting the fullness of its prophetic designation, and thus named “Yeru-Shalayim”.
+When still under the direct rule and dominion of Malchi-Tzedek that place embodied the fullness of perfection, hence “Shalem”.
+However, later on when it came under a different sort of rule and authority it was no longer in its perfect state.
+It therefore became the “heritage of peace-perfection-completion”, awaiting the fullness of its prophetic designation, and thus named “Yeru-Shalayim” ("heritage of peace").
 We all are still waiting for Yerushalayim to become “Shalem” once again.
 Thus, while the promise stands, “Shalem” has morphed (though many times in Scripture it is Yeru-shalem) into Yeru-shalayim, with a plural ending, underscoring the greatness and fullness of the “shalem”.
 Could this plural ending be also a prophetic statement about the two Jerusalems – the earthly one, and the one which is to come from above?